Viewing, Adding, and Editing SAP R/3 and CRM Job Details

 Search Variant Dialog

-Select the search button to retrieve all variants for the selected abap step.
+Select the search button to retrieve all variants for the selected ABAP step.

-Select a Variant and select OK to apply it to the abap step.
+Select a Variant and select OK to apply it to the ABAP step.

 Add Variant Dialog